Here are the notes for my opening remarks at our performance Written by… Bob Dylan in honour of his Nobel prize:

 My photo memoir of travels in the mountains of Afghanistan in 1977 has just been published as an ebook and hardcover.
 It was at the end of a long period of peace, just a few months before a coup d’etat that triggered the wars that have been ongoing ever since.

-— Peter Dalglish, former Country Representative for UN-Habitat in Afghanistan
+— Peter Dalglish, 2017 recipient of the Order of Canada, former Country Representative for UN-Habitat in Afghanistan

 Rebel Angel is a portrait documentary about my friend Ross Woodman (1922-1914).
 I first met Ross when I was an undergrad almost 40 years ago.
 His pure artistry as a lecturer made him unforgettable, life changing.
 Later, in 1981-82 Ross helped me, John Walker and Atlantis Films to make the award-winning portrait documentary about his friend Jack Chambers, Tracks and Gestures.
 Now I have come full circle and Ross is the subject of a portrait documentary.
 He was one the most influential Canadian art critics of the 20th century, an internationally recognized iconoclast in the field of English Romantic literature, and a passionately original interpreter Jung and Freud in the context of his profound knowledge of world literature and religious texts.
 To see the trailer and find out more, please visit rosswoodmanfilm